Numerical methods for ordinary differential equations: Euler method

 This is the Euler method (or forward Euler method, in contrast with the backward Euler method, to be described below).
 The method is named after Leonhard Euler who described it in 1768.

 The Euler method is an example of an explicit method.
-This means that the new value y_{n+1} is defined in terms of things that are already known, like y_{n}.
+This means that the new value $y_{n+1}$ is defined in terms of things that are already known, like $y_n$.